Dayahang Rai: Theatre

 After participating in the play Talakjung vs Tulke as an actor and Dhiren Raja as co-actor, Dayahang joined Actors’ Studio (a platform for theater artists in Nepal) in 2007.
-He is now affiliated to Mandala Theatre, Nepal, which he co-founded with Dhiren Raja.
+He is now affiliated to Mandala Theatre, Nepal, which he co-founded with Rajan Khatiwada and Dhiren Raja (Limbu).

 Films

 Dayahang's first foray into screen acting was Yuwa. followed by Dalan, a series directed by Nabin Subba in 2003.
 The series was broadcast by Nepal Television in 2009.
 He started his big screen career as the lead in Anagarik (2006), a feature film by Ram Babu Gurung, which won two awards at the Nepal International Indigenous Film Festival.
 Dayahang followed it by starring in the romantic film Mero Euta Saathi Chha (2009) directed by Sudarshan Thapa.
-Dayahang received considerable recognition for his role in the movie Dasdhunga (2009).
+Dayahang received considerable recognition for his role in the movie Dasdhunga (2009) starring Saugat Malla and Anup Baral.
 He received his first National Award for Dasdhunga for the best supporting actor.
 He starred as a doctor in Acharya (2010), directed by Prashant Rasaily and Mero Love Story in 2010.